Adekunle Gold: 2015–present: Gold

 After the release of "Sade", Adekunle released his first official single titled "Orente" through YBNL Nation after signing a music contract with the record label on 5 March 2015.
 He was nominated in the Most Promising Act of the Year category at the 2015 City People Entertainment Awards.
 On 18 July 2016, Adekunle Gold revealed the cover and track list of his debut studio album titled Gold.
 The album is a 16-track project, with musical production from Pheelz, Masterkraft, B Banks, Sleekamo, Oscar and Seyikeyz.
 It was released on 25 July, three days before the original scheduled date of release.
 Upon its release, it peaked at No. 7 on the Billboard World Album Chart for the week of 13 August 2016.
 Moreover, it was critically reviewed by contemporary music critics.
 Following his departure from YBNL Nation due to the expiry of his contract, Adekunle Gold unveiled his band "The 79th Element" in reference to the atomic number of gold.
 On 15 January 2018, Unity Bank unveiled Adekunle Gold as their brand ambassador.
 Adekunle Gold released his highly anticipated album Afro Pop Vol. 1 on 21 August 2020.

 On 4 February 2022, he released his fourth studio album Catch Me If You Can with production credits from Seyifunmi, Davayo, Rymez, Lekka, TMXO, Tay Iwar, Blaise Beatz, Kali, Que Beats, and Spax.

 In March 2023, Adekunle Gold was signed to Def Jam Recordings.
-In a statement with Billboard, the CEO of Def Jam Recordings, Tunji Balogun announced that Adekunle Gold signed to Def Jam.
+In a statement with Billboard, the CEO of Def Jam Recordings, Tunji Balogun announced that Adekunle Gold was signed to Def Jam.

+In September 2025, New York University announced a collaboration with Adekunle Gold focused on sickle cell disease and mental health awareness.

 Personal life

 Adekunle married Simi in January 2019.
-They have been dating for five years.
+They had been dating for five years.
 They had a daughter named Deja in May 2020.

 On 15 July 2022, he revealed his lifelong battle with sickle cell disease, and that it inspired his song titled "5 Star".